ciphera-net/Drop/README.md

    - `SUPABASE_SERVICE_ROLE_KEY`

 4. **Run Database Migrations**
-   Execute the SQL files in the `migrations/` folder in your Supabase SQL editor to set up the schema and policies.
+   Copy the contents of `supabase/schema.sql` and execute it in your Supabase SQL Editor to set up the schema, policies, and functions.

 5. **Start the Development Server**
    ```bash